esa/pagmo2/doc/sphinx/docs/python/tutorials/nlopt_basics.rst

 In this tutorial we show the basic usage pattern of :class:`pygmo.nlopt`.
 This user defined algorithm (UDA) wraps the NLopt library making it easily accessible via the pygmo common :class:`pygmo.algorithm` interface.
-Let see how this miracle occur.
+Let us see how this miracle occurs.

 I have the gradient
 ^^^^^^^^^^^^^^^^^^^